Reader recognizes airplane tool | Hood County News- A twice-weekly newspaper serving Granbury and Hood County, Texas

 “It’s used for measuring and setting the pitch angles on aircraft propellers.
 Still used today,” Ludwig said.

-If you have an historical or odd item around your home or business that you would like to know more about, send a photo and a short description to the Hood County News.
+If you have a historical or odd item around your home or business that you would like to know more about, send a photo and a short description to the Hood County News.

 If you recognize an item or have an idea how it was used, give us a call or an email explaining what you know about the object and how you learned about it so we can share the information in a future issue of the paper.